laghoule/kratos/README.md

-  create      Deploy an application. delete      Delete an application. get         Retreive a configuration of deployed application. help        Help about any command init        Create an empty configuration file. list        List applications. update      Update an application version     Show version of kratos.
+  create      Deploy an application. delete      Delete an application. get         Retreive a configuration of deployed application. help        Help about any command. init        Create an empty configuration file. list        List applications. update      Update an application. version     Show version of kratos.

 Flags: